turingschool/gear-up/privilege.markdown

 Sharing and listening are both an important part of processing this material.
 We learn by figuring out how to articulate complicated experiences respectfully; by listening, we have a chance to learn from others and appreciate how our experiences connect us.

-#### 4. We'll discuss how these dynamics affected our ability to work together last inning.
+#### 4. Discuss how these dynamics affected our ability to work together last inning.

 We'll continue discussion in the same groups, but pivot to some new questions focused specifically on ways in which privilege and marginalization shape our experience at Turing.

 ##### Why

 Today's exercise is intended to help all the individuals in your class develop awareness and empathy around privilege so that you can make meaningfully changes to how you interact in your remaining 5 months together.
-Pivoting the discussion towards real life, right now helps us continue to direct this conversation from something cerebral to something that makes a difference in people's lives today.
+Pivoting the discussion towards real life, right now, helps us continue to direct this conversation from something cerebral to something that makes a difference in people's lives today.

 #### 5. We'll wrap with some private reflection.